george24601/notes/specific/mysql/misc.md

 Avoid null check in where => may lead to FTS instead of index scan , note that null compares with anything is null

+Null/not null doesn't affect index performance MUCH, because innodb uses a separate bit to store the value, note count() will not include NULL column, i.e., only not-null column is counted

 Use forceindex, STRAIGHT_JOIN to tweak query plan

 Change buffer???